goamaral/challenges/README.md

 - Validations: Used https://github.com/grpc-ecosystem/go-grpc-middleware/tree/master/validator

 # Improvements
-- Validations: Only basice validations were implemented but could be improved for fields like password, email, country.
+- Validations: Only basic validations were implemented but could be improved for fields like password, email, country.
 - Dependency injection: The project is simple, so dependencies can be passed in by argument.
 But in a bigger project we would want to use a dependency injection solution.
 - Safety: If only internal services communicate with this service there is no major problem.
 Otherwise, the connections should use TLS or mTLS.
 Wouldn't hurt also have this even communication is only internal.
 - Migrations: They were not used since there is only one table, but in a real project they should be.
 I would use something like https://github.com/pressly/goose to manage migrations.